oskaremilsson/spotify-tokenshark/README.md

 ### What about Spotify on the car display?
 Yes, it's possible to control from there.
 Maybe even play/pause or skip songs from the wheel.

-But browsing playlists, choosing artists or searching for music is often a real pain on these screens.
+But browsing playlists, choosing artists or searching for music is often a real pain on those screens.
 It would be much nicer experience for _someone_ to be able to use another device.

 ### What about Spotify Group Sessions?